-Section 3.1 Usually, you end your membership by enrolling in another plan
+Section 3.1 Usually, you end your membership by enrolling in another plan periods).

-Usually, to end your membership in our plan, you simply enroll in another Medicare plan during one of the enrollment periods (see Section 2 in this chapter for information about the enrollment periods).
 However, if you want to switch from our plan to Original Medicare without a Medicare prescription drug plan, you must ask to be disenrolled from our plan.
 There are two ways you can ask to be disenrolled: